5 Unique Places to Visit in North East England

 As one of the hidden gems of England, the North East is full of rich history, rugged coastlines and wild open spaces.

 There is so much to explore, from the vibrant and well-situated Newcastle, to coastal and country day trips.
-As someone who currently calls Newcastle home, I’ve been fortunate to explore much of the area beyond what the typical tourist sees, and have compiled a list of incredible places to include in your next visit to North East England.
+As someone who currently calls Newcastle home, I’ve been fortunate to explore much of the area beyond what the typical tourist sees, and have compiled a list of incredible and unusual places to visit in North East England so you can include them in your next trip!

 Here are 5 unique places to visit in North East England!